 The following programs, with the exception of Doodle Bugs, run throughout the academic school year.
 A full year program allows for a stable class grouping, continuity and a safe, predictable working environment that allows for student and teacher to develop a relationship of trust.
 We allow students to enroll at any time and accept students at all skill levels, but we suggest scheduling a trial class if your child has not attended classes with us before so we may recommend the appropriate level class.

-Our Fall semester classes will be in-person
+Our Spring semester classes will be in-person

 With the exception of Doodle Bug classes, all youth classes are continuous throughout the academic year Sept 14-June 4th.
 Full year (34 sessions) registration is highly recommended to assure seating from Fall through Spring semester, however registration by semester is accepted.
 Semesters are broken into 17 weekly sessions.